-These rules and regulations are promulgated pursuant to the authority conferred under Chapter 5-31.1 of the General Laws of Rhode Island, as amended, and are established for the purpose of adopting prevailing standards governing the licensure of dentists and dental hygienists; the practice of dentistry as it pertains to dentists, dental hygienists and dental assistants; continuing education for dentists and dental hygienists; the administration of general anesthesia/deep sedation, inhalation conscious sedation, combined conscious sedation, parenteral conscious sedation, and/or nitrous oxide analgesia; and to establish administrative procedures for the implementation of the statutory and regulatory provisions.
+These amended Rules and Regulations Pertaining to Dentists - Dental Hygienists - and Dental Assistants [R5-31.1-DHA] are promulgated pursuant to the authority conferred under Chapter 5-31.1 of the General Laws of Rhode Island, as amended, and are established for the purpose of adopting prevailing standards governing the licensure of dentists and dental hygienists; the practice of dentistry as it pertains to dentists, dental hygienists and dental assistants; continuing education for dentists and dental hygienists; the administration of general anesthesia/deep sedation, moderate sedation, minimal sedation and/or nitrous oxide analgesia; and to establish administrative procedures for the implementation of the statutory and regulatory provisions.

-Pursuant to the provisions of section 42-35-3(c) of the General Laws of Rhode Island, as amended, consideration was given in arriving at the regulations as to: (1) alternative approaches to the regulations; and (2) duplication or overlap with other state regulations.
-No known overlap, duplication, alternative approach was identified.
-Consequently, these amended rules and regulations are adopted in the best interest of the public health, safety and welfare.
+Pursuant to the provisions of §§42-35-3(a)(3) and (a)(4) of the General Laws of Rhode Island, as amended, the following were given consideration in arriving at the amended regulations:

+- (1) Alternative approaches to the regulations; - (2) Duplication or overlap with other state regulations; and - (3) Significant economic impact on small business.

+Based on the available information, no known overlap, duplication or alternative approach was identified.

-These amended rules and regulations shall supersede all previous rules and regulations pertaining to dentists and dental hygienists promulgated by the Rhode Island Department of Health and the Board of Examiners in Dentistry and filed with the Secretary of State.
+Upon promulgation of these amendments, these amended regulations shall supersede all previous Rules and Regulations Pertaining to Dentists - Dental Hygienists and Dental Assistants promulgated by the Rhode Island Department of Health and the Board of Examiners in Dentistry and filed with the Secretary of State.